Frequently Asked Questions

 What is the shelf life of the modeling compound?

 After purchase, ClayPaws® Kits should be stored in a cool location (under 85° F) away from direct sunlight.
-High temperatures may 'advance' the clay, causing it to crack and feel stiff as you knead it.
+High temperatures may 'advance' the clay, which may lead to it being harder to work with.
 When stored properly, our modeling compound will not dry out.
 Due to its oil base and our protective packaging, your clay should remain pliable even one year post purchase.

 We offer a six month guarantee on our products.
 If you are dissatisfied with your ClayPaw® Kits, simply return them to us for a refund.